aloralabs/borochov-website/content/_index.md

 Kol Yisroel Congregation strives to make the joy of Jewish living accessible and relevant to all.

-The Borochov Cultural Centre, in the heart of Bathurst Manor, was established over 40 years ago and houses Kol Yisroel.
-A conservative egalitarian congregation, Kol Yisroel, was started in 1991 by Julius Sokoloff and David Newman.

 Our congregation meets for Rosh Chodesh and other major holidays.
 Click here to see our schedule.

 We welcome and enjoy Bar/Bat Mitzvahs, baby namings and other family celebrations.
 High Holiday Services are also conducted.